ahmedsamirio/uwmadison-competition-workspace/README.md

-# uwmadison-competition-workspace
+# UW Madison GI Tract Segmentation Competition

-This repo contains my workspace for the UW Madison GI Tract Compeition, where I ranked the 23rd and won a silver medal.
+This repo contains my workspace for the UW Madison GI Tract Segmentation Compeition, where I ranked the 23rd and won a silver medal.

 My teammates Kolya Forrat and Artem Toporov and our final solution was a blend of 2.5D models and 3D models.